Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: UV astronomy and its contribution to AGN science

-The IUE observations of NGC 5548 by \citet{1993ApJ...404..576M} provided the first detection of the time delay of the UV FeII pseudocontinuum that consists of several FeII transitions.
-The blended region of FeII and Balmer continuum emission in the wavelength region of $2160-4130\,\AA$ is also known as the ``small bump'' and plays a role in the radiative cooling via multiple line transitions.
-The origin, kinematics, and the spatial distribution of the UV FeII emission is still a matter of research.
-By combining the FeII time delay of $10 \pm 1$ day for NGC 5548 with the detected UV FeII time delays of three luminous quasars (CTS C30.10, HE 0413-4031, HE 0435-4312), \citet{2023arXiv230413763P} showed that the UV FeII radius-luminosity relation has the slope consistent with 0.5.
+The IUE observations of NGC 5548 by \citet{1993ApJ...404..576M} provided the first detection of the time delay of the UV FeII pseudocontinuum that consists of plenty FeII transitions.
+The blended region of FeII and Balmer continuum emission in the wavelength region of $2160$--$4130\,$\AA\ is also known as the ``small bump'' and plays a role in the radiative cooling via multiple line transitions.
+The origin, kinematics, and spatial distribution of the UV FeII emission is still a matter of research.
+By combining the FeII time delay of $10 \pm 1$ day for NGC 5548 with the detected UV FeII time delays of three luminous quasars (CTS C30.10, HE 0413-4031, HE 0435-4312), \citet{2023arXiv230413763P} and \citet{2023arXiv231003544Z} showed that the UV FeII radius-luminosity relation has the slope consistent with 0.5.
 The slope is thus comparable to the optical FeII radius-luminosity relation, though the UV FeII line-emitting material appears to be located closer to the SMBH than the optical FeII emission by a factor of $\sim 1.7-1.9$, see Fig.~\ref{fig_FeII_RL}.
-However, the relation to the MgII broad-line emission is more complex, since the MgII radius-luminosity relation is flatter, which results in the luminosity-dependent difference between FeII and MgII regions, i.e. for lower-luminosity AGN, such as NGC 5548, the difference is pronounced while for higher-luminosity AGN, it appears nearly negligible and the regions overlap.
+However, the relation to the MgII broad-line emission is more complex -- since the MgII radius-luminosity relation is flatter, there is a luminosity-dependent difference between FeII and MgII regions, i.e. for lower-luminosity AGN, such as NGC 5548, the difference is pronounced while for higher-luminosity AGN, it appears nearly negligible and the regions overlap, at least in terms of the mean distance from the SMBH.

 The following mission launched in 2003 was \textit{Galaxy Evolution Explorer} \citep[GALEX;][]{2005ApJ...619L...1M}, which observed the UV sky till 2013 when it was decommissioned.
 It had a 50 cm primary mirror and a field of view of $1.2^{\circ}$. \textit{GALEX} was equipped with the first UV light beam splitter, when the light could be directed to near-UV detector (175-275 nm) and a far-UV detector (135-175 nm).
 Its primary scientific objective was to study star formation across the cosmic history, focusing on the redshift range $0<z<2$, i.e. over the last 10 billion years.
 It performed an all-sky imaging survey ($m_{\rm AB}\sim 20.5$ mag), a medium deep imaging survey ($m_{\rm AB}\sim 23$ mag) over 1000 deg$^2$, a deep imaging survey ($m_{\rm AB}\sim 25$ mag) over 100 deg$^2$, and a dedicated study of nearby 200 galaxies. \textit{GALEX} was also able to perform slitless (grism) spectroscopic surveys $(R\sim 100-200)$ in the wavelength range between 135 and 275 nm. \textit{GALEX} has played a crucial role in constraining the mean spectrum of type I quasars, in combination with Spitzer MIR and NIR, SDSS optical continuum, VLA radio, and ROSAT X-ray data points.
 In particular, wavelength-dependent bolometric corrections have been derived for quasars as well as their corresponding scatter \citep{2006ApJS..166..470R}.
 The \textit{GALEX} UV photometry has been in particular crucial for constraining SMBH masses, viewing angles, and spins from type I AGN broad-band spectral energy distributions \citep[see e.g.][]{2014A&A...570A..53M,2020ApJ...896..146Z}.